balenaltd/handbook/Setting-up-the-Development-Environment.md

 # Connecting to the dashboard

-**Note that in order to actually create an Application, you'll either have to install the source for the `img` container (see section below), or you'll need to edit the DB by hand (see the Devices page here[]()).**

 Once startup has completed, you should be able to see a local copy of the Resin.io dashboard.
-Simply navigate to https://dashboard.resindev.io/
+Simply navigate to https://dashboard.resindev.io/ on your host machine.

+Everything should work as if on staging/production.
+When browsing the 'Application' tab, you'll see a list of all currently supported devices. **However**, please note that this is currently just a list pulled from staging, and does not denote that these device types are supported by the Devenv.

+# Working with Devices

+By default, the Devenv allows only for the creation of an application for each device type, but will not allow download of OS images, etc. as the images for these device types are not present within the Devenv.
+This is due to space restrictions.

+To work with real devices in the Devenv, you will need to import the relevant OS images.
+See the 'Devices' page [here](https://github.com/resin-io/hq/wiki/Devices) for details of how to achieve this using the `import-images` tool.

+# `resin-cli`

+The `resin` CLI tool will work with the Devenv in the usual way.
+Install with:

+    npm -g install resin-cli

+When running `resin`, you'll need to ensure it communicates with the Devenv instead of the default production service, for example:

+    RESINRC_RESIN_URL=resindev.io resin login

+All functionality should work in the usual way.

 # API and curl

-Use `curl` to play with the API, rather than try to get the CLI client up and running.
+You can use `curl` to play with the API.
 The docs for the API are [here](http://docs.resin.io/runtime/data-api/).

 Obviously the base URL is `api.resindev.io/v1`, instead.
 Normal bearer token rules apply (as can be found from your user preferences page).

 Example:

     curl -H "Content-Type: application/json" -H "Authorization: Bearer <token>" https://api.resindev.io/v1/application -XGET
-# Creating an Application Git Repo

-Finally, we want to add a git repo for the test app.
-You can do that by copying what the `git` container does when a new application is created.

-**TIP**: Username and application names are lowercased into the git repo name, so even if a user specified an app called 'myApp', it will still be lowered to 'myapp'.

-From `/home/vagrant/resin`:

-    mkdir -p data/git/repositories/<username>/<appName>.git
-	git init --bare data/git/repositories/<username>/<appName>.git

-(So in the above case, `<username>/<appName>.git` for me is `heds/testapp.git`).

-Now there's a repo, we can push to it.
-You'll see the handy 'git remote' command to add any repo you now want to build from the Application page on the dashboard.
-However, we need to ensure that we can get to it.
-Because vagrant is already running SSH on port 22, resin-git has to run on port 2222.
-So instead of the default command, use a nicknamed host which will allow you to setup a new host in your SSH config (although of course you could just add git.resindev.io in your config).
-For example:

-    git remote add resin heds@resin-gitdev:heds/testapp.git

-And then create a new entry in your `.ssh/config` file that references the new port (this assumes you're doing it from the host and **not** from inside the DevEnv):

-    Host resin-gitdev
-        User heds
-        Port 2222
-        Hostname git.resindev.io
-        PreferredAuthentications publickey
-        IdentityFile ~/.ssh/resinkey

-You can now go into the testapp.git repo and do the usual `git push resin master`, which will push changes into the previously inited bare repo.

-This should build your app image and create appropriate images in the registry.

-# `fig` And Source Repos
+# Using `fig` to Develop with Source Repos

-`fig` is a Docker container manager that simplifies the creation of applications based around several services (**--> Although it seems like this is now  docker composer territory?<-**).
+`fig` is a Docker container manager that simplifies the creation of applications based around several services and is what `docker-compose` was born from.
 It manages the Docker containers, including running and rebuilding them, and does so from a single file called `fig.yml`.

 You can find this file in the root of the Vagrant VM.
 As can quickly be seen, each Resin.io container is specified as a service in this file.
 The most important bit here is the `volumes` section for each service, which specify container paths that are mapped to local paths in the Vagrant VM (for example, look at the `git` entry whose `volumes` section describe where in the Vagrant VM the user repos are stored (`data/git/repositories`) and where this is mapped to in the `resin-git` container (`/var/lib/git/repositories`).